remmi-toolbox/remmi-matlab/README.md

 * `remmi.vendors.bmatBruker` is a function to calculate a b-matrix from the remmiRARE sequence
 * `remmi.vendors.loadBruker` is a function to load Bruker data
-* `remmi.vendors.loadVarian` is a function to load Varian data
+* `remmi.vendors.loadAgilent` is a function to load Agilent data
 * `remmi.vendors.parsBruker` is a function to load Bruker parameter files
-* `remmi.vendors.parsVarian` is a function to load Varian parameter files
+* `remmi.vendors.parsAgilent` is a function to load Agilent parameter files

 # Known Bugs